enricopolanski/functional-programming/README.md

 Before we get into applicative functors I'd like to show you a variant of the functor concept we've seen in the last section: **contravariant functors**.

-If we want to be meticulous, those that we called "functors" should be more properly called **contravariant functors**.
+If we want to be meticulous, those that we called "functors" should be more properly called **convariant functors**.

-The definition of a contravariant functor is very close to the covariant functor, the only difference is the signature of its fundamental operation (called `contramap` invece di `map`).
+The definition of a contravariant functor is very close to the covariant functor, the only difference is the signature of its fundamental operation (called `contramap` insteaf of `map`).

 ```ts
 // covariant functor